EwenQuim/ewenquim.github.io/articles/3-pgp.md

 [PGP](https://www.youtube.com/watch?v=kf_J-QAdH24) (Pretty Good Privacy) is a encryption program, used for encrypting, decrypting and signing.
 It is often used in communication (signing or encrypting mails), and other useful features where security is required.
 The original program is a proprietary software, but there exists free version of it, [GnuPG](https://www.gnupg.org/) (referred as GPG), that still follow the [OpenPGP](https://www.openpgp.org/) standard.

 The name *'Pretty Good Privacy'* really is an euphemism, as the security ensured by this algorithm is **almost unbreakable**.
-It is easier for the police to make a suspect say their passphrase[^1] [^(2)] or directly infect his computer[^(3)] (and then inspecting keystrokes to get the passphrase) than attacking the algorithm itself...
+It is easier for the police to make a suspect say their passphrase[^1] [^2] or directly infect his computer[^3] (and then inspecting keystrokes to get the passphrase) than attacking the algorithm itself...

 ### Setting up PGP

 Linux enthusiasts often use GnuPG (referred as GPG), but we will use [this website](https://www.thechiefmeat.com/pgp/#) for this tutorial, as the interface is really intuitive.

-Just fill in the blanks and the website will provide you 2 keys : a public key and a private (or secret) key.
+Just fill in the blanks and the website will provide you 2 keys : a **public key** and a **private (or secret) key**.
+To sum up quickly in which situation you will use them:

+- sign thing A:
+  - your private key (you are the only one to know it)
+- verify thing A:
+  - your public key (public so anyone can verify that you really are the author)
+- encrypt thing B to send to someone:
+  - your private key
+  - the public key of the receiver (so only the receiver can read it)
+- decrypt thing B that somebody sent to you
+  - the public key of the sender (to decrypt his message)
+  - your public key

 ## 2. Use PGP in Git

 ### Why you must sign your work

-Remember the first time yuo used git in your computer.
+Remember the first time you used git in your computer.
-You have entered there instructions :
+You have typed these instruction :

 ```bash
 git config --global user.name "Chuck Norris"